bootstrapworld/codemirror-blocks/notes/intro.md

 1. It lets you switch between a block editor and a text editor, thus giving a migration path towards grownup textual editing.
 2. It has good accessibility (e.g. for screen readers) built in.
+3. It creates a separation between the way a block of code is described and the way it is written.
+This allows, for example, for code line public static void foo(x, y) { x + y} to be announced as "foo, a function definition of two inputs.
+Public, static, returns void".
+These descriptions can be customized for pedagogical purposes, perhaps using different amounts of detail or vocabulary so as to be age appropriate (or even announced aloud in Spanish, Tagolog, etc!).
+This reduces the cognitive load when learning a new language, by allowing the user to focus on the structure and meaning of a block of code without having to consider the structure.

 ## Developer Notes